Texas push to decriminalize pot falters despite GOP support

 By CLARICE SILBER

-AUSTIN, Texas (AP) - Texas' tough stance on marijuana as pot in the U.S. becomes increasingly legal has grounded a bipartisan push in the state to decriminalize minor offenses.
+AUSTIN, Texas (AP) - Texas' tough stance on marijuana as pot in the U.S. becomes increasingly legal has grounded a bipartisan push in the state to decriminalize minor offenses - a change the Texas GOP platform has come around to endorsing, but not Republican Gov. Greg Abbott.

 It all but ensures that Texas will remain in the company of more than a dozen states where possessing any amount of pot can result in a criminal record.
 A Democrat leading the decriminalization effort said political realities in the Texas Capitol forced him to weaken his bill ahead of a key House vote.

-The chamber passed the measure on a 98-43 vote on Monday.
+The chamber passed the measure on a 98-43 vote on Monday, drawing support from both sides of the aisle.

-Failure of the bill's original language underscores how politically resistant Texas' GOP leaders are to relaxing marijuana laws.
+The failure of the bill's original language underscores how politically resistant Texas' GOP leaders are to relaxing marijuana laws, even a year after voters in neighboring Oklahoma fully legalized medical marijuana.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.